ABOUT Me, my studio and my philosophy

 The approach of the colonial portrait artist and photographer have been heavily criticized for decades for their often dubious motives.
 The demand for images of the far away South Seas has often reduced Polynesians, not only Maori people, to mere objects of curiosity.

 My motives to study and reflect on Maoridom was, that we lived surrounded in a small community in the Eastern Bay of Islands.
-Customary rituals on the Marae, such as Hui, and close friendships we made, nurtured my artist desire, to paint 'my picture', tell stories and to respond in that way to the groundswell of ignorance and inherited racism still widespread in New Zealand in those days.
+Customary rituals on the Marae, such as Hui and Tangi, and close friendships we made, nurtured my artist desire, to paint 'my picture', tell stories and to respond in that way to the groundswell of ignorance and inherited racism still widespread in New Zealand in those days.
 I learned to understand, that committing to the principles of the TREATY OF WAITANGI in an honest and healing way, would require of all New Zealanders to 'open their hearts'.

 The world of the Maori people is steeped in spirituality and based on the holistic philosophy of us being part of 'mother earth'.
 But it also is a reality of post colonial grievances, pain and social inequality.